010Sam010/a/README.md

-b'old stuff\n'hello this is my second thing
+b"b'old stuff\\n'hello this is my second thing"aofgy